datamatiker2018/Week-11/README.md

 `name` simply defines the name of our method.
 The `name` can be whatever we choose, with a few limitations:

-* Only a constructor method may be named the same as the containing class
+* A constructor method MUST be named the same as the containing class
 * A method name MUST only contain alphanumeric characters, numbers, and underscores
-* A method name MUST not begin with a number
+* A method name MUST NOT begin with a number

 For naming, Microsoft has a set of [recommended conventions][2.2], which I suggest you follow, as they're very standardised throughout the C# ecosystem.